India News | Air Pollution May Hinder India's Fight Against COVID-19, Say Scientists | LatestLY

 D J Christopher, head of pulmonary medicine at the Christian Medical College in Tamil Nadu, noted that the increased severe form of COVID-19 among patients would lead to an increased ICU hospitalisations, thereby increasing the burden of the healthcare system.

-“The lung is the gateway to the body and takes the first impact from inhaled pollutants.
-It causes an inflammatory response which damages the lung and makes it more susceptible to infections,” Christopher told PTI.

-'Let us hope the numbers are not so high.
-There is a chance of hospital beds getting filled and shortage of ICU beds,“ he added.
+"Let us hope the numbers are not so high.
+There is a chance of hospital beds getting filled and shortage of ICU beds," Christopher told PTI.

-Prof Rajneesh Bhardwaj concurred, saying there is growing scientific evidence that airborne respiratory droplets carrying the virus travel and contaminate the air after an infected person coughs.
-He added that pollution may help this airborne droplet to remain suspended for a longer time and may increase the spread of COVID-19.
+Prof. Rajneesh Bhardwaj concurred, saying there is growing scientific evidence that airborne respiratory droplets carrying the virus travel and contaminate the air after an infected person coughs.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)